 But there is more interesting data here.
 Eating breakfast is considered a very important part of weight loss.
 Are they correct?
 Indeed, yes.

 If you eat breakfast, you are more likely to weigh less.
 At first glance, it seems hard to reconcile the data.
 You want to eat less, have a long nightly fasting period, but still eat breakfast?
 How does that work?

 The same food will also elicit different insulin responses at different times of the day.
 Eating the same food at dinner (compared to breakfast) gives you almost 30% more insulin effect.
-In other words, food is more fattening when you eat it later at night.
+In other words, food can be more fattening when you eat it later at night.
 But the bad news for late eaters does not stop there.
 If you look at the circadian rhythm for hunger, you’ll find that hunger is lowest in the morning and greatest in the evening 8:00 pm or so.

 Another study (Bo, S et al) found the same phenomenon.
 In this crossover study, they took 20 healthy people, gave them the same meal but either in the morning or evening.
-So both arms had exactly the same people, eating the exact same meal, but only differing by time of day.
+So both arms had exactly the same people, eating the exact same meal, but only differing by the time of day.
 The evening meal stimulated significantly higher blood glucose and blood insulin response and insulin is the main driver of obesity.
-Even more interesting, the evening meal produced a much lower resting energy expenditure afterwards compared to the morning meal.
+Even more interesting, the evening meal produced a much lower resting energy expenditure afterward compared to the morning meal.

 So, if you eat your largest meal in the evening, you suffer from three problems.
-You’ll be more likely to eat more (because you are more hungry – yikes), you’ll get more fattening effect for the food that you do eat (higher insulin – double yikes), and you’ll have lower energy expenditure (more calories will get turned to fat).
+You’ll be more likely to eat more (because you are more hungry – yikes), you’ll get a more fattening effect for the food that you do eat (higher insulin – double yikes), and you’ll have lower energy expenditure (more calories will get turned to fat).
 TRIPLE YIKES!

 So why skip breakfast?

 So why do I skip breakfast myself?